-Why all stores are closed on Sundays
+Why are all stores closed on Sundays?

 First, you probably want to know a background of why Germany closes everything, particularly on this day.

 Sunday is the rest day which is dictated by German law.
 Shops are not allowed to sell, and any trade is also not permitted.

 The only shops that are usually open on Sundays are convenience supermarkets at train stations and airports.